dinwiddierb/Hello-World/README.md

 # Hello-World
 My first repository.
 Learning how to program in Python and C++.
-Here is my forst edit to test the commit process.
+Here is my first edit to test the commit process.